 The authors have collected and preserved written ethical approval per international standards.

 Disclaimer (artificial intelligence)

-The authors declare that no generative artificial intelligence technologies, such as Large Language Models and text-to-image generators, have been used during the writing or editing of this manuscript.
+Author(s) hereby declare that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during the writing or editing of this manuscript.